awsdocs/aws-doc-sdk-examples/javascript/example_code/pinpoint-email/README.md

-# Amazon Pinpoint (Email API) JavaScript SDK v2 code examples
+# Amazon Pinpoint Email API JavaScript SDK v2 code examples
 ## Purpose
-This is a workspace where you can examples for the Amazon Pinpoint Email API using AWS SDK for JavaScript version 2 (v2).
+This is a workspace where you can find examples for the Amazon Pinpoint Email API using AWS SDK for JavaScript version 2 (v2).

 Amazon Pinpoint is a flexible and scalable outbound and inbound marketing communications service.
 You can connect with customers over channels like email, SMS, push, or voice.
 ## Code examples